MBBS: Course, Full Form, NEET 2025, Admission, Eligibility, Entrance Exam, Top Colleges, Fees, Syllabus, Jobs, Salary

 MBBS (Bachelor of Medicine and Bachelor of Surgery) is a 5.5-year undergraduate medical course whose general eligibility criteria include candidates having cleared their 10+2 board exams with an average aggregate score of 55%.
 MBBS Admission takes place solely through the NEET Exam and students are allotted colleges based on their NEET scores.
-NEET Exam result is declared on June 4, 2024.
+NEET (UG) 2025: Online Application Open from February 7 to March 7; Exam on May 4, 2025.

 Top MBBS colleges include AIIMS Delhi, CMC, Vellore, BHU, Varanasi, JIPMER, and AMU, Aligarh where the average MBBS course fee ranges from INR 30,000 to INR 1 Crore.
 Students after completing an MBBS degree are placed across various top government and private hospitals as Doctors and Surgeons with an average salary ranging from INR 7.50 LPA – 10 LPA.